Diamond Dogs: Side one

-The opening track, "Future Legend", is a spoken word track that depicts a world riddled by an urban apocalypse.
+The opening track, "Future Legend", is a spoken word track that depicts a post-apocalyptic urban landscape.
 The writings of Burroughs, especially The Wild Boys (1971) inspire the visions of decay.
-Author Peter Doggett notes that unlike the opening of Ziggy Stardust, which announces the world will end in five years, the apocalypse of "Future Legend" could happen at any time.
+The author Peter Doggett notes that unlike the opening of Ziggy Stardust, which announces the world will end in five years, the apocalypse of "Future Legend" could happen at any time.
 Bowie begins the title track by announcing, "This ain't rock'n'roll – this is genocide".
 The track introduces Bowie's newest persona, Halloween Jack, described as "a real cool cat" who "lives on top of Manhattan Chase" in the urban wasteland depicted in "Future Legend".
 He rules the "diamond dogs", who O'Leary describes as "packs of feral kids camped on high-rise roofs, tearing around on roller skates, terrorizing the corpse-strewn streets they live above".
 Although Jack is commonly identified as one of Bowie's "identities" like Ziggy Stardust and Aladdin Sane, Doggett notes that Jack occupies "little more than a cameo role".
 The riff and saxophone are inspired by the Rolling Stones.
-Bowie's voice is also noticeably lower-pitched than his earlier records, which Ned Raggett of AllMusic believes fits the song perfectly.
-Biographer Marc Spitz notes that it is the same "jaded commentator's voice" Bowie had used on Aladdin Sane.
+The biographer Marc Spitz notes that it is the same "jaded commentator's voice" Bowie had used on Aladdin Sane.

 Multiple biographers cite the suite of "Sweet Thing/Candidate/Sweet Thing (Reprise)" as the album's highlight.
 Pegg describes Bowie's vocal performance, which he believes to be one of his finest, as a croon.
 "Sweet Thing" paints pictures of decay, with sex being a "drug-like commodity" while "Candidate" contains references to Charles Manson and Muhammad Ali, with Bowie being "consumed by the fakery of his own stage creations".
-Cited by Pegg as Bowie's most covered track, "Rebel Rebel" is based around a distinctive guitar riff reminiscent of the Rolling Stones and was his farewell to the glam rock era.
-The song features guest guitar by Alan Parker who, according to Pegg, "added the three descending notes at the end of each loop of the riff".
-It features a character who predates 1970s punk rock and gender-bending lyrics ("You got your mother in a whirl / She's not sure if you're a boy or a girl").
+"Rebel Rebel", cited by Pegg as Bowie's most covered track, is based around a distinctive guitar riff reminiscent of the Rolling Stones and was his farewell to the glam rock era.
+According to Pegg, Parker "added the three descending notes at the end of each loop of the riff".
+The song features a character who predates 1970s punk rock and gender-bending lyrics ("You got your mother in a whirl / She's not sure if you're a boy or a girl").
 Some commentators praised the song itself but felt it did not contribute to the overall theme of the album.
 Doggett, however, writes that the song acts as the "musical continuation" of the "Sweet Thing" suite.